-The fair value of financial assets that are not traded in an active market is determined by using valuation techniques.
-The Company uses a variety of methods and makes assumptions that are based on market conditions existing at each period end date.
-Valuation techniques used for non-standardized financial instruments include the use of initial acquisition cost, discounted cash flow analysis, comparable recent arm's length transactions, comparable publicly traded companies, reference to other instruments that are substantially the same, option pricing models and other valuation techniques commonly used by market participants.
+The fair value of financial assets and instruments that are not traded in an active market, including private entities, is determined by using valuation techniques.
+The Company considers a variety of methods and makes assumptions that are based on market conditions existing at each period end date.
+Valuation techniques used for non-standardized financial instruments include initial acquisition cost, discounted cash flow analysis, comparable recent arm's length transactions, comparable publicly traded companies, reference to other instruments that are substantially the same, option pricing models and other valuation techniques commonly used by market participants.

-For instruments for which there is no active market, the Company may use internally developed models, which are usually based on valuation methods and techniques generally recognized as standard within the industry.
+The Company may use internally developed models, which are usually based on valuation methods and techniques generally recognized as standard within the industry.
 Valuation models are used primarily to value unlisted equity and debt securities for which markets were or have been inactive during the financial period.
 Some of the inputs to these models may not be observable and are therefore estimated based on assumptions.